How to Fix Computer Speakers Not Working? [Updated 2026]

 Fix 7: Check that you put the Audio Device on Default

 Many users operate with different audio devices and speakers.
-When they open a media and start playing it, the one you are using would not play the sound if another audio device is set as the default.
+When they open a media and start playing it, the one you are using will not play the sound if another audio device is set as the default.
 So, check on your device and make changes as needed.

 How to do this?